 If you deem a patient to be unsuitable for treatment, you should not feel forced to treat them.
 You can always say no, aesthetic treatments are not life-saving emergency interventions.
 I would advise practitioners to be honest, and tell the patient they cannot help them or are unsuitable for treatment.

-On the same topic, what are some red flags which indicate that a patient might be suffering from body dysmorphic disorder
+What red flags indicate that a patient might be suffering from body dysmorphic disorder?

 I’ve seen patients overly concerned with defects to the extent that it interferes with their daily activities.
 Sometimes patients might believe they have an imaginary aesthetic defect, and I’ve had instances where I cannot even see what the patient is concerned about.

 If patients do not have any other diagnoses to explain their behaviour it’s important to clearly think about whether further treatment is advisable.
 During your mentoring sessions with Harley Academy your mentor will be on hand to advise you on any difficult circumstances.

 “During your mentoring sessions with Harley Academy your mentor will be on hand to advise you on any difficult circumstances.”